For the last post concerning the spooktacular, I'm giving you a tour of all the decorations put in place. Here's how it's set up:

 While the donuts are still warm, mix together powdered sugar with 1-2 tablespoons of water, just enough to make a thick glaze, about the consistency of white glue, except must better tasting.
 Dip one end of the donut into the glaze and immediately dust with blue sprinkles.

+Using a pastry bag fitted with a medium-sized round tip (or a filler tip works beautifull if you have one!), insert the tip into one side of the donut and pipe desire amount of jam into the center of the donut - we liked a hole lot but decide your own tastes.
 While the donuts are still warm, mix together powdered sugar, water, lemon juice and lemon extract to make a thick glaze, about the consistency of white glue.
 If you like it thinner, great!
 Thin out the glaze with more water.
 Submerge the donut hole into the glaze; slightly shake off excess before setting on a pan or wire rack.

 Tuesday, October 11, 2011